sassembla/A-npanRemote/README.md

 # A-npanRemote
-ARKit reomte kit for Unity.
+ARKit parameter streaming kit for Unity.
-enable to connect iOS device and Unity Editor.
+enable to receive ARKit parameter from iOS device to Unity Editor easily.

 ## install
-1. copy the top-level A-npanRemote folder into your Asset/ folder.
+1. copy this repository folder into your Asset/ folder.
 (unitypackage is no ready yet.)